-Simon Aronson was a card magic genius.
+Simon Aronson was amazing.
 I love his work.
-There is one trick that has fascinated me, and that is his “Ad-Jacent”.
+There is one trick that has fascinated me, and that is his Ad-Jacent.
 What a great trick!

 You need a deck, a matching double-backer and a double-faced card, showing a Joker and an indifferent card on the other side.
 The double-backer is marked in the corners with a pencil dot on both sides for thinking-free handling.

 Set-up: Double-backer on top, second from top the double-facer, Joker side down (deck is face-down).

 Performance: Hold deck face down.
 Double lift and turn the top two cards face up.
 We see the Joker.
 Thumb the Joker off the deck onto the table.
 Have two spectators each select a card.
 Make sure you don't let them select the double-backer for a better effect.

 Prepare for the TILT.
 Take first selected card and insert into TILT, loosing it in the deck.
 False shuffle, keeping the top two cards in place.

 Put the deck onto the table and have the second spectator place his card on top of the deck and cut it in the middle.
 Replace the cut.
 The two chosen cards are now beside the double-backer.
 Spread the deck face down on the table with a wide ribbon spread.